-A2X will separate the NO TAX lines, for the sales, gift wrap and shipping transactions lines, to which a NO TAX rate or TAX EXEMPT rate can then be assigned.
+A2X will separate the NO TAX lines, for the sales, gift wrap and shipping transactions lines, to which a 'Zero Rated' tax rate could then be assigned.

 Here is an example of mapping on an account which is spilt by country shipped to and 'Group no tax Transactions'

 5. Will you be completing returns and running vat reports from your accounting system?